drj11/drj11.github.io/2022-01-24/macos-forth.md

 Best thing to do is create a buffer, make the syscall, and hexdump the buffer to work out the exact memory layout with whatever struct definitions you have available as a hint.
-This is the reason that `DUMP` is implemented in assembly.
+This is one of the reasons that `DUMP` is implemented in assembly.

 It may seem dodgy or underhand to obtain knowledge in this way, but the knowledge obtained _absolutely cannot change_ because it forms part of the ABI with the operating system.
-For as long as the OS guarantees that old binaries will work, it cannot change the length or layour of structs and it cannot change flag values.
+For as long as the OS guarantees that old binaries will work, it cannot change the length or layout of structs and it cannot change flag values.